vinicunca/akar/docs/content/docs/_meta/a-drawer-root-nested.md

   },
   {
     "name": "scrollLockTimeout",
-    "description": "<p>Duration for which the drawer is not draggable after scrolling content inside of the drawer.</p>\n", "type": "number",
+    "description": "Duration for which the drawer is not draggable after scrolling content inside of the drawer.", "type": "number",
     "required": false
   },
   {
     "name": "setBackgroundColorOnScale",
-    "description": "<p>When <code>false</code> we don't change body's background color when the drawer is open.</p>\n", "type": "boolean",
+    "description": "When `false` we don't change body's background color when the drawer is open.", "type": "boolean",
     "required": false
   },